shakacode/shakapacker/README.md

 `nested_entries` allows you to have webpack entry points nested in subdirectories.
 This defaults to false so you don't accidentally create entry points for an entire tree of files.
 In other words, with `nested_entries: false`, you can have your entire `source_path` used for your source (using the `source_entry_path: /`) and you place files at the top level that you want as entry points. `nested_entries: true` allows you to have entries that are in subdirectories.
 This is useful if you have entries that are generated, so you can have a `generated` subdirectory and easily separate generated files from the rest of your codebase.

+#### Setting custom config path

+You can use the environment variable `SHAKAPACKER_CONFIG` to enforce a particular path to the config file rather than the default `config/shakapacker.yml`.

 ### View Helpers
 The Shakapacker view helpers generate the script and link tags to get the webpack output onto your views.

-Be sure to consult the API documentation in the source code of [helper.rb](./lib/webpacker/helper.rb).
+Be sure to consult the API documentation in the source code of [helper.rb](./lib/shakapacker/helper.rb).

 **Note:** In order for your styles or static assets files to be available in your view, you would need to link them in your "pack" or entry file.
 Otherwise, Webpack won't know to package up those files.

 #### View Helpers `javascript_pack_tag` and `stylesheet_pack_tag`

-These view helpers take your `webpacker.yml` configuration file, along with the resulting webpack compilation `manifest.json` and generates the HTML to load the assets.
+These view helpers take your `shakapacker.yml` configuration file and the resulting webpack compilation `manifest.json` and generate the HTML to load the assets.

 You can then link the JavaScript pack in Rails views using the `javascript_pack_tag` helper.
 If you have styles imported in your pack file, you can link them by using `stylesheet_pack_tag`: